#organisms

 Taxon (Organisms 🐞)

-In biology, a taxon is a group of one or more populations of an organism or organisms seen by taxonomists to form a unit.
-Although neither is required, a taxon is usually known by a particular name and given a particular ranking, especially if and when it is accepted or becomes established.
-It is very common, however, for taxonomists to re...
+In biology, a taxon is a group of one or more populations of an organism, or organisms, as seen by taxonomists to form a biological unit;.
+Although neither is required, a taxon, once its description has become established, is usually known by a particular name and is given a particular ranking.
+It is not uncommon, however, for taxonomists ...

 en.wikipedia.org/wiki/Taxon